Merge Multiple Workbooks Into One in Excel & Google Sheets

 - In the option box that pops up, select the name of the Google Sheets file you created when you copied the first sheet, and then click Select.

-Once again, a message will pop up once the spreadsheet is copied.
+Once again, a message pops up once the spreadsheet is copied.

 - Click Open Spreadsheet to see the Google Sheets file and the two spreadsheets that have been copied into it.